All Episodes

 Should we keep it at nine?

-I I think I would like to start exploring a lot of options, and we should have a national conversation.
+I think I would like to start exploring a lot of options and we should have a national conversation.

-Term limits for Supreme Court justices might be one thing to give every president to the ability to choose three.
+Term limits for Supreme Court justices might be one thing to give every president the ability to choose three with people holding on to those seats in ways that I don't think is necessary healthy.

-Look, I I think we term limits might be a better way of saying that.
+So I want to say term limits might be a better way of saying that.

-We got a two percent tax on the 75,000 richest families in this country.
+We get a 2% tax on the 75,000 richest families in this country.

-We would have enough money to provide universal child care, universal pre-K, universal pre-K for every child in America, and still have two trillion dollars left over.
+We would have enough money to provide universal child care, universal pre-K, universal pre-K for every child in America and still have $2 trillion left over.

 There is no such thing as an illegal human.